danielasakpa/danielasakpa/README.md

 ### About Me
-#### I'm a passionate Frontend Developer with expertise in creating engaging user interfaces.
+#### I'm a passionate Full Stack Developer with expertise in creating engaging user interfaces.

 ### Contact
 📫 How to reach me: [Portfolio](https://daniel-asakpa-portfolio.netlify.app/)